-The benefits of using psychometric tests as part of talent identification processes have been widely described in scientific publications as well as popular science.
-Despite evidence for increased objectivity, fairness, and ability to identify individual characteristics that predict job performance, confusion, and doubt around the usefulness of psychometric tests still exist.
-This is very unfortunate as the lack of using psychometric tests is likely to limit organizational success, as valuable information and data are being ignored.
+There are many benefits of psychometric tests as a part of the talent identification processes.
+You can find them widely described in scientific publications as well as popular science.
+Despite evidence for increased objectivity, fairness, and ability to identify individual characteristics that predict job performance, doubt around the usefulness of psychometric tests still exist.
+This is very unfortunate!
+The lack of using psychometric tests is likely to limit organizational success, as valuable information and data are being ignored.

-If hiring successful individuals can be difficult, building high performing teams can be even trickier.
-Truly understanding whom you have in your team and how the team members influence each other is key to understanding what the team needs and how the team can best work together.
-Psychometric tests can give you this insight and, for example, help you understand why some teams are performing better than others or do not collaborate effectively and seem to have more conflicts.
+If hiring successful individuals can be difficult, building high performing teams is even trickier.
+Truly understanding whom you have in your team and how the team members influence each other is key to understanding what the team needs.
+Otherwise, you won’t understand how the team can best work together.
+Psychometric tests can give you this insight.
+For example, they can help you understand why some teams are performing better than others or seem to have more conflicts.